sneetsnart/solstice-building-issues/README.md

-# solstice-building-issues
+# Solstice Building Issues

-Issues repository for the Solstice Building modpack.
+Make suggestions and report issues for the Solstice Building Modpack!